 The beauty of Toggl is the sheer simplicity and intuitiveness of the software.
 You will be up and running in minutes.

 Tracking your time and daily tasks with Toggl

 If you are an agency and need to keep track of your day, then Toggl will be the perfect addition to you and your team.
 No matter if you are writing the perfect blog post, creating new videos, writing a PR piece or updating your social media account, Toggl is seamless in identifying how much time each task takes.

 Monthly reports are a breeze

-Toggl will allow you to generate monthly reports quickly and be accurate when reporting tasks you completed over the last few days, weeks or month.
+Toggl will allow you to generate monthly reports quickly and accurately.
+You cal pull report from the last few days, weeks or month.
 Everything.